Kristina01111000/Drws_site/README.md

 5/9
 - Link all the social medias everywhere
-- Fix video in cell phone view make it bigger
 - Get new picture for university chiropractic up on site
 - Make the pictures on the homepage a link
 - Try to get the pictures look better on desktop